SelennLamson/AITextGenerator/data/preproc/readme.md

 Final data format, ready to be used.
-Builds on 'data/novel/'.
-It was additionally split into paragraphs, each of which was then summarized using four different summarizers.
+Builds on 'data/novel/' and 'data/summaries/'.
+After NER, the text was split into paragraphs, each of which was then summarized using four different summarizers.

 **Format:** JSON